 Where applicable, whenever a client places an order with us, Jefferies shall be entitled at its absolute discretion and without reference to the client, to select the venue for executing the order.
-Subject to any specific instructions, to select an Execution Venue for an order Jefferies will apply the following methodology:
+Subject to any specific instructions, to select an Execution Venue for an order, Jefferies will apply the following methodology:

-- When carrying out orders on a Regulated Market, MTF or OTF Jefferies will select the Execution Venue that it considers the most appropriate considering the different factors affecting the choice of Execution Venue listed in Section IX below.
-The Execution Venue may be a Regulated Market, MTF or OTF itself, or via a member firm who is a member of a Regulated Market, MTF or OTF. - For a financial instrument admitted to trading on a Regulated Market, MTF or OTF where Jefferies believe an order can be executed to a client's advantage or at no disadvantage to a client, and to the extent permitted by MiFID, Jefferies may transmit an order to, or execute an order on, an Execution Venue that is outside a Regulated Market, MTF or OTF. - For a financial instrument not admitted to trading on a Regulated Market, MTF or OTF, Jefferies will select the Execution Venue that is considered the most appropriate considering the different factors affecting the choice of Execution Venue listed in Section IX below; and - Where Jefferies believe that an order can be executed to a client's advantage or at no disadvantage to a client, a Jefferies entity may be used as the Execution Venue.
+- When carrying out orders on the venues, Jefferies will select the Execution Venue that it considers the most appropriate considering the different factors affecting the choice of Execution Venue.
+The order may be executed via a member firm who is a member of the venues; - For a financial instrument admitted to trading on the venues where Jefferies believes an order can be executed to a client's s advantage or at no disadvantage to a client, Jefferies may transmit an order to, or execute an order on, an Execution Venue that is outside the venues; - For a financial instrument not admitted to trading on the venues, Jefferies will select the Execution Venue that is considered the most appropriate considering the different factors affecting the choice of Execution Venue; and

+Where Jefferies believes that an order can be executed to a client's advantage or at no disadvantage to a client, a Jefferies entity, its affiliate or external broker may be used as the Execution Venue.

-Where Jefferies executes an order outside of a Regulated Market, MTF or OTF, there may be increased counterparty risk, i.e., the risk that the counterparty to the transaction does not fulfil its obligations.
-Additional information about the consequences of orders being executed outside of a Regulated Market, an MTF or an OTF is available upon client request.
+Where Jefferies executes an order outside of the venues, there may be increased counterparty risk, i.e., the risk that the counterparty to the transaction does not fulfil its obligations.
+Additional information about the consequences of orders being executed outside of the venues is available upon client request.

-Due to the nature of some of the markets on which Jefferies's clients effect transactions, the execution venues chosen by Jefferies for executing orders are often product driven and there may only be limited venues for the execution of the products.
+Due to the nature of some of the markets on which Jefferies' clients effect transactions, the execution venues chosen by Jefferies for executing orders are often product driven and there may only be limited venues for the execution of the products.
 Where necessary and relevant, Jefferies will consider the advantages of indirect access, namely transmitting client orders to another execution intermediary rather than executing those orders itself.